colorlessenergy/colorlessenergy.github.io/_projects/codinglead.md

 ## what is this

-codinglead is a website to post content about front end web development and recently about back end development.
+codinglead is a website to post content about front end web development.
 It currently has two authors [Daniel](https://planeswalker1.github.io/) and I.

 ## technologies